awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/021_terraform/create_eks_cluster_terraform_command.md

 hidden: true
 ---

 In your Cloud9 workspace, create a new folder, and change directory to the new folder.
-Then, create a Terraform template file (`eksblueprints.yaml`) to create an EKS cluster:
+Then, create a Terraform template file (`main.tf`) to create an EKS cluster:

 ```
-cat << EOF > eksblueprints.yaml
----
 terraform {
   required_version = ">= 1.0.0"